channingliang/portfolio-manager-five-devs/doc/design.md

 ### Get Stock Market Data

 1. User enters stock market page
-2. Frontend will send `GET /market/stock` request
+2. Frontend will send `GET /market/stock` request with optional search parameters:
+    - `search`: Optional search term to filter stocks by ticker or name
 3. Backend will process the request
-4. Find all stock companies in the database
+4. If `search` is provided, filter the stock companies by ticker or name.
+Otherwise, return all stock companies
 5. Get the latest 30 days stock data for each company and return it

 ### Buy Stock